 Amendments to Rule 4.3.4 concerning a reference to 8 CCR 1505-3, Rule 3, for the administrative hearing process (Current Rule 4.3.4 was recently amended and renumbered to Rule 4.4.4, see SOS Tracking # 2024-00369.
 That amendment is expected to be effective on November 14, 2024.
 The amendments to current Rule 4.3.4 will be to Rule 4.4.4 when these rules are effective.):

 4.3.4 This presumption will be considered sufficient information to support the filing of an administrative complaint with a hearing officer under section 1-45-111.7(5), C.R.S.
 The presumption of meeting the major purpose standard can be rebutted by the respondent during the administrative hearing process.
 The presumption of meeting the major purpose standard no longer applies once the respondent has appeared and answered an administrative complaint in a hearing before a hearing officer.
+See 8 CCR 1505-3, Rule 3, for additional information regarding the administrative hearing process.

 Amendments to Rule 23 are as follows: